 Access to social networking sites is filtered as appropriate.
 Staff and pupils are not permitted to use social media for personal use during lesson/ PPA time.

-Staff may use personal social media during their break and lunchtimes away from the school site or in the staff room.
-The Staff Code of Conduct (handbook) contains information on the acceptable use of social media - staff members are required to follow these expectations at all times.
+Staff may use personal social media during their break and lunchtimes away from the school site or in the staff room; however, inappropriate or excessive use of personal social media during school hours may result in the removal of internet access or further action.

+Staff members are advised that their conduct on social media can have an impact on their role and reputation within the school.
+The Staff Code of Conduct contains information on the acceptable use of social media - staff members are required to follow these expectations at all times.

-The Staff handbook provides guidance on safe and responsible use of social media.
+The Staff Handbook provides guidance on safe and responsible use of social media.
 Staff are not permitted to communicate with pupils or parents over social networking sites and are reminded to alter their privacy settings to ensure pupils and parents are not able to contact them on social media.

-Where staff have an existing personal relationship with a parent or pupil, and thus are connected with them on social media, e.g. they are friends with a parent at the school, they will disclose this to the DSL and Head Teacher and will ensure that their social media conduct relating to that parent is appropriate for their position in the school.
+Where staff have an existing personal relationship with a parent or pupil, and already connected with them on social media, e.g. they are friends with a parent at the school; they will disclose this to the DSL and Head Teacher and will ensure that their social media conduct relating to that parent is appropriate for their position in the school.